 Witnessing an incident that made some turn away and others weep, the club watched ace Mike Mussina take a line drive to the head during the sixth inning of what became a 5-4 loss to the Cleveland Indians at Camden Yards.

-The ball, hit by Indians catcher Sandy Alomar, broke Mussina's nose and left him with a laceration above his right eye.
-Mussina suffered much swelling, but X-rays and an examination at University Hospital revealed no damage to the eye or his head.
+The ball, hit by Indians catcher Sandy Alomar, broke Mussina's nose and left him with a gash above his right eye.
+Despite a great deal of swelling, X-rays and an examination at University Hospital revealed no damage to the eye or his head.

-Mussina never lost consciousness.
-However, blood gushed from the wound into the eye and his mouth, at one point gagging him.
+Mussina never lost consciousness, but blood gushed from the wound into the eye and his mouth, at one point gagging him.

 He was transported, in uniform, by ambulance less than a mile away to the hospital.

 "I heard it.
 It sounded like a ball hitting off a concrete block.
-It was solid," said first baseman Rafael Palmeiro, one of the first to reach Mussina.
+It was solid," said first baseman Rafael Palmeiro, one of the first to reach the fallen Mussina.
 "I was hoping he would start getting up before I got there.
-But when I got there he didn't even want to move."
+But when I got there, he didn't even want to move."

-The scene disturbed all involved, especially the Indians catcher.
-When Alomar reached Mussina, he apologized.
+The scene disturbed everyone involved, especially Alomar, who, when he reached Mussina, bent over him and apologized.

-"Yeah, like you meant to do it," Mussina answered.
+"Yeah, like you were trying to do it," Mussina answered.

-The incident numbed both dugouts, the umpiring crew and a crowd of 43,039.
+The incident numbed both teams, the umpires and a crowd of 43,039.
 Plate umpire Drew Coble walked away from the scene, sickened.
+He later refused to watch a replay in the umpires' dressing room.
 Orioles first base coach Carlos Bernhardt wept in the dugout.

 "I was crying like a baby.
 I was praying to God that it wasn't in the eye," Bernhardt said.

-Said manager Ray Miller: "In the replay he tucked just at the last second and it kept it out of the eye socket, thank God,"
+"In the replay, he tucked just at the last second and it kept it out of the eye socket, thank God," said manager Ray Miller.

 "That one was especially nasty because it hit him flush.
 You could hear it.
 You saw him go down and you knew it was not good," said Indians manager Mike Hargrove.
 "Obviously, the Orioles are closer to Mike, but we all have a camaraderie.
 It was distracting to both sides.
 Our guys were not real active after that, and I've never seen Sandy that upset before."

 Mussina lay motionless for several moments as Bancells applied pressure to the area.
-Mussina's right eyelid appeared split.
-As Bancells gave assistance, the Orioles' bench remained motionless.
+The Orioles' bench remained motionless.
 Most stared at the floor.
 Men accustomed to the bruises of a hard game could only offer shock.